What if awakening.

 Learn something new.

-But actually in Zen the approach is not about arriving somewhere else,
+Then the approach is not about arriving something somewhere else it's about arriving right now.

 So today I wanted to look at the two main approaches to Zen practice that you find out there.